tonumikk/CS101-word_cloud/README.txt

 11. Modified the "ordered_search_word_cloud" function to return "None" if there are no pages found with a given keyword.
 12. Added test cases and the output that they generate.

 Note:  Not all of these changes are reflected in the commits to the word_cloud.py.
+I had made several changes before I started the repository.